 Concerning the few historical buildings that remain within the area in question, the HIA's recommendation to follow the principles of "minimum intervention" and "in-situ conservation" is appropriate.
 As for the proposed new construction, according to the Detailed Planning and Building Scheme for this area, as revised in July 2015, the new buildings will largely imitate local residences of the Ming and Qing dynasties, their volume and height will not exceed that of Dacheng Hall in the Cemetery of Confucius, and the streets and lanes will remain as in the original layout.
 It is recommended that the State Party pay particular attention to the objective of making the features and styles of the newly constructed area compatible with that of the Temple of Confucius, the Cemetery of Confucius and the Kong Family Mansion.
-In particular, the stated intent to largely imitate local residences of the Ming and Qing dynasties should be carefully assessed in order to avoid the potential of falsifying history.
+In particular, the stated intent to largely imitate local residences of falsifying history.
 It is recommended that the Committee urge the State Party to carry out HIAs, with a specific section focusing on the potential impact of the project on the OUV, as a part of all future plans for major restorations or new construction projects.